East African Airways Flight 720: Accident

 At 12:38 EAT, Flight 720 was cleared for take-off.
 The crew then added thrust and called "rolling".
 The aircraft had just passed the mid-point of the runway when suddenly a loud bang was heard.
 The right nose wheel had burst after striking a steel jacking pad from a Cessna 185, which had departed earlier from the airport.
 The aircraft shook violently and the nose rose momentarily before coming down again.
 The flight crew decided to abort the take-off, activated the thrust reverser and applied brakes to stop the aircraft.
 Passengers recalled that the brakes were "screaming" with white smoke reportedly spewing out from the wheel.
 The aircraft veered slightly to the right.

-Shortly after, the second loud bang was heard as the No.1 rear main tire also burst.
+Shortly after, the second loud bang was heard as the No.1 rear main tyre also burst.
 The aircraft then ran out of runway, crossed a storm drain and became momentarily airborne.
 The left outer wing then struck a steel lattice tower, rupturing the fuel lines and causing the aircraft to burst into flames.
 Relatives of those on board recalled that fire could be seen trailing behind the aircraft.
 The aircraft then slammed onto the ground, breaking up the fuselage before finally coming to rest and catching fire.